jengalas/pz-adventures-jekyll/_posts/2003/2003-09-27-mt-tammany-letterbox.md

   gallery1:
     suffix: cs
     images:
-    - filename: P9220005
-      alt: I'm beginning to sense a theme!
-    - filename: P9220014
-      alt: Signing in ... in silver ink this time.
-    - filename: P9220040
-      alt: Another easy stream crossing.
-  gallery2:
-    suffix: cs
-    images:
-    - filename: P9220024
-      alt: Posing for the traditional signing in photo.
-    - filename: P9220010
-      alt: The cache contents as of this visit.
-    - filename: P9220026
-      alt: Enjoying a quite moment before heading back to the car.
-    - filename: P9220049
+    - filename: atstart
-      alt: "Trailside scene: a stream crossing."
+      alt: Dad and Aaron stand in the Dunnfield Creek parking area, ready for adventure!
-    - filename: P9220056
+    - filename: view
-      alt: "Trailside scene: a bit of woodland color."
-  gallery3:
-    suffix: cs
-    images:
+      alt: Looking south along the Delaware, toward Arrow Island.
-    - filename: zh1
+    - filename: zhanda
-      alt: Wow, a color Gameboy!
+      alt: Zhanna and Aaron high above Interstate 80, and loving it.
-    - filename: zh2
+    - filename: view2
-      alt: Contemplating what I will write this time ...
-  gallery4:
-    suffix: cs
-    images:
+      alt: Looking across the Gap at Mt.
+Minsi.
+(There's a letterbox on that mountain, too.)
-    - filename: P5230010
+    - filename: aarondad
-      alt: Here it is!
-Full of worthy treasures.
+      alt: Aaron looks to greater heights while Dad appears to be in pain.
-    - filename: P5230016
+    - filename: letterbox
-      alt: A very lush, boulder-strewn area.
+      alt: A simple letterbox, in excellent condition.
+There was a nicely carved DWGNRA stamp to add to my notebook.
-    - filename: P5230023
+    - filename: dadtop
-      alt: Certainly here is a fine prize.
+      alt: Dad rests on the ledge near the summit, looking out over the river and the highways.
-    - filename: P5230030
+    - filename: fungus
-      alt: Say ‘Hello’ to Joe and Charlie.
+      alt: It's been an extremely wet summer and fall, just perfect for mushrooms.
+We saw plenty on our hike.

 ---

 Finding the [Mt.
 Tammany Letterbox](https://www.geocities.ws/rainforest/canopy/7962/tamanny.htm) was just one small part of this interesting late summer day.
 Dad and Aaron came along for the exercise, and the views, and probably the pancake breakfast as well.